ngx-lottie/ngx-lottie/README.md

 ## Optimizations

 The `ng-lottie` component is marked with `OnPush` change detection strategy.
 This means it will not be checked in any phase of the change detection mechanism until you change the reference to some binding.
-For example if you use an 'svg' renderer and there are a lot DOM elements projected — you would like to avoid checking this component, as it's not necessary.
+For example if you use an `svg` renderer and there are a lot DOM elements projected — you would like to avoid checking this component, as it's not necessary.

 Also, events, dispatched by `AnimationItem`, are listened outside Angular's zone, thus you shouldn't worry that every dispatch will be intercepted by Angular's zone.